 The event is held annually, on or around the April 2nd date of the pontiff's death.
 All performances are free and open to the public.

-The next celebration takes place on Tuesday, April 2, 2019 at 7:00 p.m. in the DeSales University Center on the DeSales campus in Center Valley.
+The next celebration takes place (date TBA) at 7:00 p.m. in the DeSales University Center on the DeSales campus in Center Valley.

 The featured guest speaker/performer TBD.